naddison36/eth-scratch3/README.md

 ## Quick Start

-The easiest way to play with the Scratch 3 extensions for Ethereum contracts is to run the Scratch server locally on Docker
+The easiest way to play with the Scratch 3 extensions for Ethereum contracts is to run the Scratch server locally on a [Docker](https://www.docker.com/) container.
 ```bash
 mkdir scratch
 cd scratch